eleksir/reniced/README.md

 # Reniced

-Helper utility intended to run as a service or as background process (say in tmux) that can make system more respositive under certain load.
+Helper utility intended to run as a service or as background process (say in tmux) that can make system more respositive under certain type of load.

 ## Why it was made

-In general case os can handle load well fairly share resources among processes.
-But in some cases it make it poorly.
+In general case os can handle load well, fairly sharing resources among processes.
+But in some cases it makes it poorly.
-As an exanple it can be ill-minded pseudo-security stuff like antiviruses or mediaanalysers that searches forbidden content on your mac (due to gov.polices that apple have to accept).
-Or it can be backup that crawls in background.
+As an example it can be ill-minded pseudo-security stuff like antiviruses or mediaanalysers that searches forbidden content on your mac (due to gov.polices that apple have to accept).
+Or it can be backup that crawls fs in background.

 To help resolve such situation this utility was made.
-Some malicious processes can be renice to lower nicelevels (say,
+Some malicious processes can be reniced to lower nicelevels (say,
 19) and for some good processes nicelevel can be rised to higher values(-19 if reniced run as superuser or 0 if as normal).